Temporary Event Notices

 The Licensing Act 2003 (Permitted Temporary Activities) (Notices) Regulations 2005 requires a Temporary Event Notice (TEN) if you wish to hold an occasional event.

-You must give (serve) a TEN to Daventry District Council no later than ten working days before the event.
+You must give (serve) a TEN to West Northants Council (Daventry Area) no later than ten working days before the event.

 You must also give a copy of the notice to the Police and Environmental Health no later than ten working days before the event.